-Headed to Comic Con?
+Headed to Comic-Con?
 Here Are 10 Easy Cosplay Costumes You Can Wear Right Now.
-With Comic Con right around the corner, many comic book enthusiasts have already begun considering how they’ll dress the part of their favorite characters at this renowned event.
+With Comic-Con right around the corner, many comic book enthusiasts have already begun considering how they’ll dress the part of their favourite characters at this renowned event.
 This is a place where cosplay reigns supreme.
 If you’re interested in anime and Japan pop culture, you know exactly how important cosplay is.

 Here are a few interesting costumes that don’t take a lot of effort.